LMLK-seal/Repo-Helper-AI/README.md

 7. Under the **Advanced** section, go to **Environment Variables**.
 Add all the keys from your local `.env` file here (`GITHUB_TOKEN`, `GEMINI_API_KEY`, etc.). **Do not use a `.env` file in production.**
 8. Click **Create Web Service**.
 Render will automatically build and deploy your application.
 9. Once deployed, Render will give you a public `https://...onrender.com` URL.
 Use **this URL** for your GitHub webhook's Payload URL.
 Now your bot is live 24/7!

+## Your Final Deployment Checklist

+Here is your checklist for the "Manage webhook" page to make your Render deployment live:

+1. Go to your repository settings, press "webhook" on the left side, and then  "Add webhook".
+2. **Payload URL:** Paste the **new public URL** provided by Render (e.g., https://your-app-name.onrender.com/api/github/webhook).
+3. **Content type:** Keep it as **application/json**.
+4. **Secret:** Ensure this contains the exact same GITHUB_WEBHOOK_SECRET value that you entered into Render's environment variables.
+5. **Events:** Make sure you have selected "Let me select individual events" and that only the **Issues** box is checked.
+6. **Active:** Ensure this is checked.

+Once you save the webhook with these settings, your bot will be fully operational in the cloud, 24/7.
+Go ahead and create a new issue in your repository to see it in action

 ---